zaphosting/docs/docs/minecraft-crossplay.md

 ## Prerequisites

-In order to setup crossplay, you need to have a Minecraft server running one of the compatible Java server software.
+In order to set up crossplay, you need to have a Minecraft server running one of the compatible Java server software.
 We recommend using either Paper, Spigot or Bukkit which are the most popular options.

 You should have a Minecraft Game Server ready with one of these games installed and activated.
 If you need help doing this, view our [Game Change](gameserver-gameswitch.md) guide.